stazman/mern-pern-project-readme-template-and-gitignore/README-Template.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See Deployment for notes on how to deploy the project on a live system.
+See Deployment for a link to where the app is currently running.

 ### Prerequisites